World of the Living Dead: Development

 World of the Living Dead: Resurrection was developed by Irish indie games developer Ballardia, which consisted of Dave Barton and Kulpreet Singh.
 Dave and Kulpreet were both senior development staff at pre-GameStop Jolt Online, then known as OMAC Industries, founded by Dylan Collins, a successful Irish games and technology entrepreneur.
 He had previously sold Demonware, to Activision, and secured a license to develop a game base on the Zork series.
 Dave Barton was Lead Designer for Legends of Zork, and Kulpreet was CTO, and Lead Developer on NationStates 2.

 WoTLD was originally conceived by Dave Barton in 2007.
 Development began in mid-2009 with the help of Kulpreet Singh.
 Open beta was originally planned for December 2010, and featured a game engine that incorporated Google Maps.
 It went into Closed Beta in late 2010, and Open Beta in 2012.
 However, the developers encountered a severe problem as the Google Maps API, which the game was built around, could not handle large numbers of concurrent players.
 This meant that the game, which was built around moving through the game's landscape, reacting in real time to noise and other players, did not scale well.
 Development of all the gameplay elements continued, and the game continued to receive updates until May 2013 when it was announced to be shutting down the following month, allowing the developers to bring the game forward on the new OpenStreetMap system.
 In June 2014, servers closed, allowing the developers to refocus all efforts to rerelease the game as World of the Living Dead: Resurrection.

 In early 2013 the developers chose OpenStreetMap as a replacement.
 The first phase of Closed Beta Testing began on 10 October 2013 with over 300 testers, which ended in late November 2013 after initial bug fixes were rapidly deployed, and rebalancing of all metrics tweaked regularly.
 This shut down in November 2013, allowing the developers some time to address many issues, and re-boot the game to run a full cycle of the game, based on achieving a Faction-based end-game goal of researching a solution to the Zombocolypse.

-The second round of Closed Beta Testing began on 1 December 2013, and ended on 21 February 2014, with the removal of the beta key requirement, a rebalancing of the cooldowns to allow regular solo sessions throughout the day, and updates to allow single players to win the game.
+The second round of Closed Beta Testing began on 1 December 2013, and ended on 21 February 2014, with the removal of the beta key requirement, a rebalance of the cooldowns to allow regular solo sessions throughout the day, and updates to allow single players to win the game.
 The developer have promised a Championship Trophy, which will be webcast, and the winner(s) will have their name engraved on the trophy as Round 1 Winners.